 When you think about archeological digs, your mind might slip to the sand-covered landscapes of Egypt, or the ancient sites of long-dead civilizations.
 However, archeology can interpret and uncover the more recent past, as is the case at the historic site of the 1969 Woodstock festival at Bethel Woods Center for the Arts.

 In 2018, a team of archeologists from the Public Archaeology Facility at Binghamton University led a series of micro-excavations to establish the location of the stage, sound, and light towers from the festival.
 Using computer-assisted design maps, archeologists sought out soil disturbances, discolorations and other evidence to pinpoint the outline of key festival landmarks, including the main stage, performers’ footbridge and the towers.

 Today, guests to the museum can explore these landmarks with one of our docent-led tours of the historic grounds.
 Sign up when you visit The Museum at Bethel Woods.

 Bindy Bazaar Reborn

-The centerpiece of the preservation project is the restoration of several of the footpaths that crisscrossed the Bindy Bazaar woods across Hurd Road from the festival field.
-These restored paths will offer visitors the opportunity to explore what was once an important vending area and crossroads of the Woodstock Festival.
-The colorful sign that marked the entrance to the woods during the festival will be reproduced, as will the famous, hand-painted directional signs that proclaimed the “High Way,” “Groovy Way,” and “Gentle Path” in the woods.
-Learn more about the Bindy Bazaar here.
+The centerpiece of the preservation project was the restoration of several of the footpaths that crisscrossed the Bindy Bazaar woods across Hurd Road from the festival field.
+These restored paths offer visitors the opportunity to explore what was once an important vending area and crossroads of the Woodstock Festival.
+The colorful sign that marked the entrance to the woods during the festival has been reproduced, as has the famous, hand-painted directional signs that proclaimed the “High Way,” “Groovy Way,” and “Gentle Path” in the woods.
+The Bindy Bazaar Trails opened in Summer 2019 to visitors.

 The Future of Preservation